Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 - **`1b-sft-full` / `1b-sft-full-slimorca-100k` / `1b-sft-lora-all`**: Models finetuned on the SlimOrca dataset with different configurations.
 - **`1b-sft-mixed-best`**: A 1B model finetuned on a carefully curated mix of datasets, including SlimOrca (42.5%), ARC (12.5%), CommonsenseQA (12.5%), GSM8K (10%), MetaMathQA (12.5%), and SQuAD (10%).
 - **`star`**: A 1B model finetuned using the Self-Taught Reasoner (STaR) hybrid method for one iteration.

+### Hyperparameters

+All experiments were conducted with consistent hyperparameters to ensure fair comparisons.
+The only exception was the rationale generation for the STaR model, which used a higher temperature to encourage more diverse reasoning paths.

+- **`MIN_NEW_TOKENS`**: 1
+- **`MAX_NEW_TOKENS`**: 256 (128 for STaR rationale generation)
+- **`TEMPERATURE`**: 0.5 (0.7 for STaR rationale generation)
+- **`TOP_P`**: 0.9
+- **`DO_SAMPLE`**: True
+- **`SELF_CONSISTENCY_PATHS`**: 20
+- **`SEED`**: 42

+## Methodology

+### Answer Extraction

+Two distinct methods were used to extract answers depending on the dataset format.

+#### Numeric Datasets (GSM8K, DROP)

+For datasets requiring a numeric answer, a function called `extract_numeric_answer` was used to parse the model's generated text.
+This function uses a series of regular expressions to find the final answer, even when it's embedded in complex reasoning steps or calculations.
+This allows the model to "think step-by-step" and still have its final, precise answer evaluated correctly.

+#### Multiple-Choice Datasets (ARC, RACE, MMLU, CommonsenseQA)

+For multiple-choice questions, answers were retrieved using **Log-Likelihood**.
+This method calculates the probability of each possible answer choice and selects the one with the highest likelihood.

+While this approach is efficient and consistent—key considerations given limited GPU availability—it has a methodological limitation: it prevents the model from generating a full step-by-step reasoning chain to arrive at its final answer.
+This may have limited the potential performance boost from reasoning-intensive prompting techniques on these specific datasets.

+### Confidence-Weighted Self-Consistency

+The Self-Consistency (SC) method used in these experiments was enhanced with a confidence-weighting mechanism.
+This approach, known as Confidence-Informed Self-Consistency (CISC), was introduced by Taubenfeld et al. in "Confidence Improves Self‑Consistency in LLMs" (arXiv, Feb 10, 2025).

+Instead of a simple majority vote over multiple reasoning paths, CISC weighs each answer using the model's own confidence scores.
+This has two key benefits:
+1.  **Efficiency:** It can achieve better or equivalent results with over 40% fewer reasoning paths, reducing inference costs.
+2.  **Model Introspection:** It leverages the model's ability to assess the quality of its own answers, prioritizing high-confidence responses.

 ## Key Findings